-Over 4 weeks, students will study the nuances of genre through visual details, learn how to create super specific character through design elements, innovative ways to utilize costume to support character, and create audition pieces with specific design elements for any genre.
-This will release the actor’s imagination!
-As well, it will be a playground of stimulation for all actor’s considering creating their own projects.
+Learn how the visual world influences your acting choices.
+You’ll study the nuances of genre through visual details, learn innovative ways to utilize costume to support character, and create audition pieces with specific design elements for any genre.

 What was a difficult challenge for you as an actor?

 Before becoming a costume designer, I trained as an actor which has helped me truly serve the needs of the story and the performers embodying their roles.
 I pride myself on working closely with actors to develop character, so the challenge always comes with making sure we have the right tools in our fittings and back ups on set incase something comes up for us that makes the character.

 What is the main thing you wish you knew then but that you only understand now?

 Character design only works as far as an actor is willing to embody it.
 So, if the design isn’t where they are we have to shift it.

 What frustrates you as an artist in the current climate of filmmaking or of the business at large?
 How has this affected you directly?

 I think the biggest frustration with character development and design is the last minute casting.
 It doesn’t allow actors and designers to plan, have deeper conversations on character, and the time to ruminate.
 Last minute casting leaves both the actor and designer in a reactionary position which doesn’t necessarily help with developing character in a deep, meaningful, and nuanced way.
 The most iconic characters on screen usually come out of deep conversations and collaborations on character, how they fit into the world around them as a whole, and how they see themselves relating to it.

 What moment or experience as an artist do you feel most proud of?